-APESB maintains an issues register for every standard and guidance note released.
+APESB maintains an issues register for every pronouncement released.
 Issues logged on the register provide the basis for project proposals, six monthly and annual review reports.

 Each issue logged on the issues register is allocated a reference number.
 The issue, affected stakeholders, proposed response and current status is logged.
 The issues register content is updated regularly and is available for public viewing on the APESB website.